Constraints on the inflaton potential from scalar-induced gravitational waves and primordial black holes: Constraints on the inflaton potential in the KKLT model

 the Bayes factor between the three-parameter and SMBHB-only models is

 and the Bayes factor between the five-parameter and SMBHB-only models is

-The above Bayes factors between different models reveal a clear hierarchy: the two-parameter model $\rm SIGW_2$ is strongly favored, followed by the three-parameter model $\rm SIGW_3$, with the five-parameter model $\rm SIGW_3 + SMBHB$ showing the weakest support.
+The above Bayes factors between different models reveal a clear hierarchy: the two-parameter model $\rm SIGW_2$ is strongly favored; the three-parameter model $\rm SIGW_3$ and the five-parameter model $\rm SIGW_3 + SMBHB$ are comparable but weaker.
 However, the fact that the two-parameter model has the largest Bayes factor may be merely caused by fixing $A_0=0$ to realize a perfect plateau in the USR region.
-Since the SIGW spectrum essentially depend on three model parameters, we can only confidently claim that the three-parameter model is slightly better than the five-parameter one, or equivalently, the Bayesian analysis shows no preference with or without SMBHBs.
+Since the SIGW spectrum essentially depend on three model parameters, we can only claim that the three-parameter model is slightly better than the five-parameter one, or equivalently, Bayesian analysis shows no preference with or without SMBHBs.
 This conclusion is comprehensible, because despite the increase of the number of free model parameters, the complex five-parameter model does not lead to a better fitting to the data.
 The likelihood does not change much, but meanwhile the prior space expands, so the five-parameter model is not superior to the three-parameter one.
 Nonetheless, all the two-, three-, and five-parameter models are significantly better than the SMBHB-only model, suggesting that the interpretation of the SGWB from the NANOGrav observations only via the GW spectrum from SMBHBs is not preferred in our inflation model.